Vrolijk/OSDD/datadiode_hardware_setups.md

 ## Basic setup

-This is the most common setup wtih a sender and receiver and the data diode in between.
+This is the most common setup wtih a sender and receiver and the data diode in the middle.

 <img src="img/img_simple_datadiode_setup.png" width=300>